GLOBAL MARKETS-Cash is king as emergency stimulus fails to stop market panic

 By Tom Westbrook

-Benchmark 10-year sovereign bond yields in Australia, New Zealand, Malaysia, Korea and Singapore and Thailand surged as prices tumbled.
-Gold fell 1% and copper hit its downlimit in Shanghai.
+“We are clearly living in extraordinary and challenging times,” said Reserve Bank of Australia Governor Philip Lowe in a speech broadcast across the country.

+“I am not able to provide you with an updated set of economic forecasts.
+The situation is just too fluid,” he added.

-MSCI’s broadest index of Asia-Pacific shares outside Japan fell 5% to a four-year low, with Korea and Hong Kong leading losses.
+MSCI’s broadest index of Asia-Pacific shares outside Japan fell about 5% to a four-year low, with Korea and Taiwan leading losses.

+Traders reported huge strains in bond markets as distressed funds sold any liquid asset to cover losses in stocks and redemptions from investors.

+After the sharpest three-day selloff in Australian 10-year bonds since 1987, the long end of the curve was a smoking ruin.

-The Nikkei fell nearly 1%, the ASX 200 nearly 3%, while the Kospi lost 8% and the Hang Seng 5%.
+The Nikkei fell 1%, the ASX 200 dropped nearly 4%, while the Kospi lost 8% and the Hang Seng 3%.

 “We’re in this phase where investors are just looking to liquidate their positions,” said Prashant Newnaha, senior interest rate strategist at TD Securities in Singapore.

-It has killed more than almost 9,000 people globally, infected more than 218,000 and prompted emergency lockdowns on a scale not seen in living memory.
+It has killed almost 9,000 people globally, infected more than 218,000 and prompted emergency lockdowns on a scale not seen in living memory.

 J.P.
-Morgan economists forecast the U.S. economy to shrink 14% in the next quarter, and the Chinese economy to drop more than 40% in the current one, one of the most dire calls yet as to the scale of the fallout.
+Morgan economists forecast the U.S. economy to shrink 14% in the next quarter, and the Chinese economy to drop more than 40% on an annualised basis in the current one, one of the most dire calls yet as to the scale of the fallout.

 “There is no longer doubt that the longest global expansion on record will end this quarter,” they said in a note.
 “The key outlook issue now is gauging the depth and the duration of the 2020 recession.”